theofficegroup/tog-fs-interview-task/README.md

 * which database would be suitable and how it could be structured
 * how you might support and monitor the API
 * CI/CD processes

+Some things to consider:

+* how the front-end team & back-end team will collaborate in an agile manner
+* handling of payments needs to be PCI compliant
+* how do we ensure adequate test coverage

 Even though TOG uses Azure, feel free to choose whichever cloud service, version control service and CI/CD platform you fancy for this task, we're mainly interested in seeing your approach.